AlphaZetta/smileycreations15.github.io/blog/web-development/PWA/pwa-guide-1.md

     },
     ]}
 ```
 Fill the places in curly braces with values.
-Then save it in your website server.
+Then save it in your web server.
 Then add the following tag to your html head section.

 ```html
 <link href="{manifest url}" rel="manifest">
 ```

 Replace `{manifest url}` with the manifest URL.
 Now add you need to listen on the `beforeinstallprompt` event.
 Here is a JavaScript example.

 ```js